Fudan-iGEM/2023-wiki/docs/src/results.md

 </div>

 In the following figure, we observed that *H. ex* mtSSB has a comparable anti-desiccation capability with SAHS 33020.
 When both *H. ex* mtSSB and SAHS 33020 are co-expressed, *E. coli* exhibits a higher survival rate under desiccation compared to *E. coli* expressing these two proteins individually.
-Furthermore, altering the order of these three proteins in pRAP does not affect the survival rate of *E. coli*, indicating that pRAP can correctly express these proteins, regardless of their position.
+Furthermore, altering the order of these three proteins in ribozyme-assistant polycistronic expression plasmid does not affect the survival rate of *E. coli*.

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/zsl/connected-anti-desiccation-capability-2.png"